-The Office of Materials supplies test equipment containing radioactive isotopes for the purpose of determining the density and moisture content of soils, the density of asphaltic concrete, the density of PC Concrete, and asphalt cement content.
+The Office of Materials supplies test equipment containing radioactive isotopes for the purpose of determining the density and moisture content of soils, the density of HMA, and the density of PC Concrete.
 Properly used, this equipment poses no serious threat to the health and safety of personnel.
 However, because of the nature of the energy source, certain precautions must be observed.